ashishdoneriya/csetutorials.com-ssj/posts/rate-limiter-design-techniques.md

 6. Now sum up all the values (counters) in the set.
 During sum check if the counter value is more than the max limit per hour (500 in this case), if yes then add 500 instead of that number.
 7. Check if the total sum of counters is less than 500, if yes then allow the request to proceed further otherwise drop the request.

-### Problem Detail : Max 10 requests per minute and there should be a gap of 2 second between each request.
+### Problem 2 : Max 10 requests per minute and there should be a gap of 2 second between each request.

 **Approach 1**